Keenethics > Blog > Scrum, Kanban, Lean, XP, or Waterfall: How to Choose Your Optimal Development Methodology?

 The five essential XP values include:

-3. Respect — in order to work together successfully
+3. Respect — working together successfully

-4. Simplicity — in order to do only absolutely necessary things
+4. Simplicity — doing only necessary things

-5. Feedback — in order to identify areas for improvement
+5. Feedback — identifying areas for improvement

 Also, there are three roles in Extreme Programming: